Mixed martial arts: Precursors of modern MMA

+In 1909, Erich Rahn opened a Tsutsumi Hōzan-ryū jujutsu school in Germany where he mixed his style with boxing and wrestling.
 Sambo, a martial art and combat sport developed in Russia in the early 1920s, merged various forms of combat styles such as wrestling, judo and striking into one unique martial art.
+In 1925, the founder of judo, Jigoro Kano, also created a form of physical education that included a combative form based in both judo and karate moves.

 The popularity of professional wrestling, which was contested under various catch wrestling rules at the time, waned after World War I, when the sport split into two genres: "shoot", in which the fighters actually competed, and "show", which evolved into modern professional wrestling.
 In 1936, heavyweight boxing contender Kingfish Levinsky and professional wrestler Ray Steele competed in a mixed match, which catch wrestler Steele won in 35 seconds.
 27 years later, Ray Steele's protégé Lou Thesz fought boxer Jersey Joe Walcott twice in mixed style bouts.
 The first match was a real contest which Thesz won while the second match was a work, which Thesz also won.

 In the 1940s in the Palama Settlement in Hawaii, five martial arts masters, under the leadership of Adriano Emperado, curious to determine which martial art was best, began testing each other in their respective arts of kenpo, jujitsu, Chinese and American boxing and tang soo do.
 From this they developed kajukenbo, the first American mixed martial arts.
+Also in 1941, 7th dan judoka Haruna Hoshizaki addressed the topic of fights between judokas and boxers, and instructed judokas to learn boxing to better engage them.